netscaler/ansible-nitro-api-calls/README.md

 * `_MPS_API_PROXY_MANAGED_INSTANCE_ID`: ID of the managed instance.

-In the playbooks we use  `_MPS_API_PROXY_MANAGED_INSTANCE_IP` but any of the other headers are also applicable.
+In the playbooks we use  `_MPS_API_PROXY_MANAGED_INSTANCE_IP` but any of the other headers are also suitable.

   *Note* the `nsip`, `nitro_user` and `nitro_pass` variables must be set to match the MAS ip address and NITRO API credentials.
 Once we get the login token